26th Infantry Regiment (United States): World War II

 In 1941, the regiment once again stood with its sister regiments and prepared for war in Europe.
 The regiment was assigned to the 1st Infantry Division for the duration of World War II.
 In World War II, the 26th Infantry led America's first-ever amphibious assault in North Africa, fought at the Kasserine Pass, assaulted Sicily at the Amphibious Battle of Gela, invaded Normandy at Omaha Beach, conquered the first German city of the war at Aachen, held the line against heavy German attacks at Elsenborn Ridge during The Battle of the Bulge, vaulted the Rhine and attacked all the way to Czechoslovakia by war's end.
 The regiment, commanded by Colonel John F. R. Seitz, conducted three amphibious assaults, and earned seven battle streamers, a Presidential Unit Citation, and five foreign awards.

-Beginning another occupation of Germany, the Blue Spaders bore the United States national colors at the Allied Victory in Europe parade, and served as guards at Nuremberg War Crimes Trials.
+Beginning another occupation of Germany, the Blue Spaders bore the United States national colors at the Allied Victory in Europe parade and served as guards at Nuremberg War Crimes Trials.
 Thus began a lengthy stay in Germany, first as conquerors and later as friends and allies.
 Called again to serve in the United States after a reorganization of the army, the unit was redesignated 1st Battalion, 26th Infantry and had a very short stay in the United States.

 Cold War

-In February 1963 2nd Battle Group, 26th Infantry was activated (with assets of 1st Battle Group, 5th Infantry) & assigned to 1st Infantry Division at Ft.
-Riley, Kansas.
-2nd Battle Group, 26th Infantry participated in Operation Long Thrust VII, reinforcing U.S. Berlin Brigade summer & autumn 1963 before redeploying to Ft.
-Riley where it was inactivated in January 1964.
+In February 1963, the 2nd Battle Group, 26th Infantry was activated (with assets of 1st Battle Group, 5th Infantry) and assigned to the 1st Infantry Division at Fort Riley, Kansas.
+The 2nd Battle Group, 26th Infantry participated in Operation Long Thrust VII, reinforcing the Berlin Brigade in the summer and autumn of 1963 before redeploying to Fort Riley, where it was inactivated in January 1964.